bionic-fish/bionic-fish.github.io/README.md

 This page is treated as a learning page and is constantly updating and adding new content.
 Please bare with me until I create the remaining content needed to fill the sections.

 A personal webpage for aspiring web developer Mr Christopher Harris.
-An online portfolio showcasing my aquired skills and knowledge using the last technologies relating to web development, HTML, CSS and JavaScript.
+An online portfolio showcasing my aquired skills and knowledge using the lastest technologies relating to web development, HTML, CSS and JavaScript.

 Going for a more simplistic design than my first portfolio, see here: https://github.com/bionic-fish/bionic-fish.github.io